syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 ### File Link Annotation

-Links for external files can be added in a PDF document using the file link annotation.
+Links for external files can be added in a PDF document by using the file link annotation.

-The following code snippet explains how to add a file link annotation in PDF.
+The following code example explains how to add a file link annotation in PDF.

 {% highlight c# %}
 [C#]

-//Create a new PDF document
+//Creates a new PDF document

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-//Create a new rectangle
+//Creates a new rectangle

 RectangleF rectangle = new RectangleF(10, 40, 30, 30);

-//Create a new pdf file link annotation.
+//Creates a new pdf file link annotation.

 PdfFileLinkAnnotation fileLinkAnnotation = new PdfFileLinkAnnotation(rectangle, @"logo.png");

-//Add this annotation to a new page.
+//Adds this annotation to a new page.

 page.Annotations.Add(fileLinkAnnotation);

-//Save the document to disk.
+//Saves the document to disk.

 document.Save("FileLinkAnnotation.pdf");